actonmass/actonmass.org/content/posts/2021-08-27-the-house-rules-debate-here’s-what-happened.md

-Rep. Erika Uyterhoeven - in Favor
+**Rep. Erika Uyterhoeven - in Favor**

 Rep. Uyterhoeven, who presented the amendment, begun her argument by referencing a ballot question asking whether or not constituents wanted their State Representative to support public committee votes:

-Actions speak louder than words, and the public is entitled to know how we act on their behalf.
+> "Actions speak louder than words, and the public is entitled to know how we act on their behalf.
 As it turns out, many constituents agree.
 I owe it to my constituents to bring this amendment forward because more than 94 percent of them voted in favor of publicly-available committee votes on a ballot question this past November.
 In fact 10 percent of the Legislature had this on the ballot, voting on average 90 percent in favor.
 Because holding us accountable and making our actions transparent is critical for a healthy democracy.
 I want to be clear, I don't see this as doing our constituents a favor.
-This is something that makes us better legislators.
+This is something that makes us better legislators."